 International Day of Peace

-In Western Euope we found reference to actions in 191 communities.
-The greatest number was recorded in Belgium where 114 towns and municipalities participated in a campaign to fly the peace flag on official buildings, calling for a Belgium without nuclear weapons in a world without nuclear weapons.
-In France, the Collective for 21 September coordinated and described actions in 46 communities, including marches and demonstrations, often linked to the struggle to preserve the planet from global warming.
-The Collective is composed of 35 French organizations, led by Mouvement de la Paix.
+Elsewhere in Europe we found reference to actions in 293 communities, over 100 more than last year.
+As in previous years, the greatest number was recorded in Belgium where 136 towns and municipalities participated in a campaign to fly the peace flag on official buildings.
+The Collective for 21 September coordinated and described actions in more than half of the one hundred departments of France, including marches and demonstrations, often linked to the struggle to preserve the planet from global warming.

 What has happened this year: International Day of Peace